Back to Blog

 Their identity provider product is most commonly used in higher education, e.g. at UChicago, Stanford, and Oxford.
 The product really does work – I’ve used it myself.
 It comes with compatibility for some less popular features, e.g. single sign-on via CAS.
 It has decent documentation.
 It works really nicely with Windows.
 Most importantly, though, Shibboleth’s probably not going anywhere.

 At the same time, Shibboleth’s a little bit clunky both for end users and for deployment.
 There’s a bit of a weird maze of dependencies you’ll have to navigate at the start.
+Honestly.
+It is not easy to get Shibboleth working.
 I think this challenge shows in The Consortium’s relative lack of growth over the past few years.

-If you’re a big organization looking for a proven solution for the long haul, Shibboleth might be a good option.
-It’s probably not a fit if you’re looking for something simple.
+If you’re a big, well-resourced organization looking for a proven solution for the long haul, Shibboleth is likely a good option.
+It’s really not a fit if you’re looking for something simple.
+In either case, I’ll urge you to consider hiring a consultancy to handle your implementation.

 Authentik as a SAML IDP (link)